qutip/qutip/doc/guide/guide-dynamics.rst

 To illustrate the use of the Monte-Carlo evolution of quantum systems in QuTiP, let's again consider the case of a two-level atom coupled to a leaky cavity.
-The only differences to the master-equation treatment is that in this case we invoke the :func:`qutip.mcsolve` function instead of :func:`qutip.odesolve`, and a new parameter ``ntraj = 250`` has been defined::
+The only differences to the master-equation treatment is that in this case we invoke the :func:`qutip.mcsolve` function instead of :func:`qutip.mesolve`, and a new parameter ``ntraj = 250`` has been defined::

     >>> tlist = linspace(0.0, 10.0, 200)